 - Transcribe medieval documents containing information such as spells, early medicinal remedies, and evidence of pagan elements that have persisted throughout the centuries

 - Develop interactive web platforms that allow users to visualize various humanities data sets and much more

 Though faculty develop the initial research questions and projects, students are active participants in research design and may contribute by challenging assumptions, suggesting alternative approaches, and posing new hypotheses.

 Our projects range from large multi-year, multi-faculty projects, with multiple Research Interns, to more narrowly focused projects with a single faculty and Research Intern.
 All projects work with CESTA staff and affiliates in CESTA.
 Project openings vary as student availability and project status change.

 What if I apply and am not hired?

 Student demand for projects is high and there are limited positions available.
 However, students who are not immediately interviewed or placed on a project in the quarter in which they apply can be considered for additional projects as they become available.

-With over 30 rotating projects and new projects being added every quarter, we encourage students to re-apply, especially as particular interests and skills develop!
+With over 35 projects annually and new projects being added every quarter, we encourage students to re-apply, especially as particular interests and skills develop!